iamwill123/nextjs-gsap/README.md

 # NextJS + GSAP animation starter
 Learn how to add and use GSAP animation with a NextJS app.
+*The tutorials are under development and coming this summer.*

 ### Getting started with the repo
 - Clone the repository, the current starter is on the main branch
 - `yarn` or `npm install` to download the necessary `node_modules`